 - 1. Complete a contract to procure an application for management of archival documents. - 2.
 Ensure proper training support for the archive curation team. - 3.
 Implement the project in alignment with industry standards to provide web access to PCCLD archives, manuscripts, and digital objects. - XV.
-Film a new PCCLD video to better support library promotion and development activities.
+Facilitate participation of Pueblo County middle schools and high schools through a formal process to increase usage of library resources aligned with the new ConnectEd initiative.